“ezz noh awa korcha” the dichotomy of Queerness in hip-hop dance in Ghana in the wake of a homophobic apocalypse.

 Given that most modern-day depictions of queerness here can be linked historically to queerness being depicted in Soloku dance traditions, I noticed that when queerness is depicted in hip-hop dance in Ghanaian media the reactions are different.
-Sometimes there are violent uproars, and on other occasions it’s not just over looked but celebrated by the public.
-In this essay I’ll share examples and instances of different reactions to queerness in hip-hop dance, investigate the reasons behind these reactions and draw linkages between queerness in Ghanaian hip-hop dance and Soloku dance traditions, and other dance traditions as a way of dispelling the notion of homophobia being a traditional Ghanaian cultural practice, instead of the colonial remnant that it is.
+Sometimes there are violent uproars, and on other occasions it’s not just overlooked but celebrated by the public.
+In this essay I’ll share examples of different reactions to queerness in hip-hop dance, investigate the reasons behind these reactions and draw linkages between queerness in Ghanaian hip-hop dance and Soloku and other dance traditions as a way of dispelling the notion of homophobia being a traditional Ghanaian cultural practice, instead of the colonial remnant that it is.

 The Homophobic Apocalypse

-In February 2021, Ghanaian queerfolk and their allies were happy because for the first time ever LGBT+ Rights Ghana had finally officially opened their community centre which was to serve as a safe space for queer Ghanaians in a country where homophobia was passive aggressive...most of the time.
-There was an event to celebrate the progress that this nonprofit organisation had made in terms of advocating for the rights of queer Ghanaians and the celebration was graced by the presence of dignitaries that are allies to the community and a few ambassadors from some western countries.
+In February 2021, Ghanaian queerfolk and their allies were happy because LGBT+ Rights Ghana had finally officially opened their community centre which was to serve as a safe space for queer Ghanaians in a country where homophobia was passive aggressive...most of the time.
+There was an event to celebrate the progress that this nonprofit organisation had made in terms of advocating for the rights of queer Ghanaians and the celebration was graced by the presence of dignitaries that were allies to the community and a few ambassadors from some western countries.

 There were reports of the event in the media and then the discussions (and uproar) began.

-Media agencies began platforming homophobes and leaders of homophobic organisations who began to spin and paraphrase the narrative as “the west is forcing homosexuality down the throats of Ghanaians and officially launching it in the country so they can initiate their children into it.”
-Within a week of the opening of the community centre a team of government officials and heavily armed policemen raided the place and shut it down.
+Media agencies began platforming homophobes and leaders of homophobic organisations who began to spin and paraphrase a narrative of “the west is forcing homosexuality down the throats of Ghanaians and officially launching it in the country so they can initiate their children into it.”
+Within a week of opening a team of government officials and heavily armed policemen raided the place and shut it down.
 Since then there has been an increase in the levels of violence against the Ghanaian queer community with people being beaten, raped and arrested by the police - still now most queer folk are living in fear and all community events are done with heightened security.
 The NGO RightifyGhana was set up in February 2020 and has been monitoring the killings and homophobic violence against Ghanaian queerfolk and they have documented the data on their website.

 The Anti-LGBT bill